Photo credit: P. Meek @ DECC

 The original native flora and fauna communities within the Marrickville Council area have been extensively modified as a result of urban development.
 Late 19th century clearing of vegetation for agriculture, industry, housing and parkland decreased available habitat which, in turn impacted on the biodiversity in the area.
 This resulted in an overall loss of species diversity and abundance of native animals occurring within the Marrickville area.
 However, even this modern, urban environment continues to support many different biodiversity values.

-In November 2011, Council adopted a biodiversity strategy.
+In November 2011 Council adopted its first ever biodiversity strategy.
 The strategy is divided into 3 reports and you can download each of the documents here:

 The Strategy explains the rationale and context for Marrickville’s biodiversity planning.
 It provides an overview of Marrickville’s existing biodiversity values and sets out six strategic Focus Areas to conserve and enhance those values.
 Key directions for each Focus Area are to be actioned by Council's Biodiversity Action Team over a 10‐year time frame.